rail-berkeley/bridge_data_v2/README.md

 The script loads some information about the checkpoint from its corresponding WandB run.

 Checkpoints for each of the methods evaluated in the paper are available [here](https://rail.eecs.berkeley.edu/datasets/bridge_release/checkpoints/).
-Each checkpoint has an associated json file with its configuration information.
-To evaluate these checkpoints with the above script, modify the references to the wandb run configuration to use the dictionary provided in the json file instead.
+Each checkpoint has an associated JSON file with its configuration information.
+To evaluate these checkpoints with the above script, modify the references to the wandb run configuration to use the dictionary provided in the JSON file instead.

 ## Environment